Medical Laboratory Science Program

 The Undergraduate Program

 The Medical Laboratory Science Program at St. Christopher's Hospital for Children cooperates with area colleges and universities in offering the clinical year of a four-year program leading to the Bachelor of Science degree in Medical Laboratory Science.
 During the first three years, the student follows a course of study concentrating on biology and chemistry at the college where the student is matriculated.
 In the fourth year, all courses are held at St. Christopher's Hospital for Children and various medical laboratory sites in the Philadelphia metropolitan area.
-Students will spend Mondays and Tuesdays in the classroom, and Wednesday through Friday in the medical laboratory to fulfill their clinical and academic requirements over a 10-month period.
-The academic year begins in late August and ends in late June.
+Students will spend Mondays in the classroom, and Tuesday through Friday in the medical laboratory to fulfill their clinical and academic requirements over a 10-month period.
+The academic year begins in September and ends June.

 The Post Baccalaureate Program